AndrzejSzelag/oauth2google/README.md

 OAuth (Open Authorization) 2.0, is a framework, specified by the Internet Engineering Task Force (IETF) in RFCs [6749](https://datatracker.ietf.org/doc/html/rfc6749) and [6750](https://datatracker.ietf.org/doc/html/rfc6750) (published in 2012) designed to support the development of authentication and authorization protocols.
 It provides a variety of standardized message flows based on JSON and HTTP.

-OAuth 2.0 is an open authorization standard.
-It provides a way for users to log into a web-based application (Spring Security OAuth 2.0) by delegating the authentication process to trusted third-party services, such as Google.
-The full specification of the OAuth 2.0 protocol can be found in Internet Engineering Task Force (IETF) .

 #### How use OAuth2.0?

 1. Configuring an **OAuth 2.0 Google** application in **Google Cloud Platform** (https://cloud.google.com/).